meganz/sdk/README.md

 lead to loss of data, e.g. when syncing a folder containing `ABC.TXT` and `abc.txt` with a Windows client.

+* On POSIX platforms, filenames are assumed to be encoded in UTF-8.
+Invalid byte sequences can lead to undefined behaviour.

 * Local filesystem items must not be exposed to the sync subsystem more than once.
 Any dupes, whether by nesting syncs or through filesystem links, will lead to unexpected results and loss of data.

 * No in-place versioning.
 Deleted remote files can be found in
-//bin/SyncDebris, deleted local files in the client machine's recycle bin.
+//bin/SyncDebris, deleted local files in a sync-specific hidden debris folder.

 * No delta writes.
 Changed files are always overwritten as a whole, which means that it is not a good idea to sync e.g. live database tables.